PRIMECAP Odyssey Aggressive Growth Fund

 - Joel P. Fried, President, Director, Portfolio Manager, and Principal of PRIMECAP Management Company.
 He has worked in investment management since 1985, has managed assets for PRIMECAP Management Company since 1986, and has managed assets of the PRIMECAP Odyssey Funds since their inception.
 Education: B.S., University of California, Los Angeles; M.B.A., Anderson Graduate School of Business, University of California, Los Angeles.

-- Alfred W. Mordecai, Executive Vice President, Portfolio Manager, and Principal of PRIMECAP Management Company.
+- Alfred W. Mordecai, Vice Chairman, Portfolio Manager, and Principal of PRIMECAP Management Company.
 He has worked in investment management since 1997, has managed assets for PRIMECAP Management Company since 1999, and has managed assets of the PRIMECAP Odyssey Funds since their inception.
 Education: B.S.E., Duke University; M.E.A., Virginia Polytechnic Institute and State University; M.B.A., Harvard Business School.

-- M. Mohsin Ansari, Senior Vice President, Director of Research, Portfolio Manager, and Principal of PRIMECAP Management Company.
+- M. Mohsin Ansari, Executive Vice President, Director of Research, Portfolio Manager, and Principal of PRIMECAP Management Company.
 He has worked in investment management since 2000, has managed assets for PRIMECAP Management Company since 2001, and has managed assets of the PRIMECAP Odyssey Funds since 2012.
 Education: B.S., Colgate University; B.S., Washington University; M.B.A., Harvard Business School.

 - James Marchetti, Senior Vice President, Portfolio Manager, and Principal of PRIMECAP Management Company.
 He has worked in investment management since 2004 and has managed assets for PRIMECAP Management Company since 2005.
 Education: MBA degree from MIT-Sloan and a bachelor's degree in Chemical Engineering, also from MIT.